Protea petiolaris

-Protea petiolaris, also known as the sickle-leaf sugarbush, is a tree in the Proteaceae family, found in Angola, Democratic Republic of the Congo, Zambia and Zimbabwe.
+Protea petiolaris, also known as the sickle-leaf sugarbush, is a tree in the family Proteaceae.
+It is found in Angola, Democratic Republic of the Congo, Zambia and Zimbabwe.

 Description

 It grows up to 8 m in height.
 Its perfect monoecious flowers open from November through March, and set mature fruit nine to twelve months after flowering.
 Flowers are pollinated by birds, and the seeds are dispersed by wind.

 Habitat

 It prefers woods and grasslands at high altitudes.